CyberShadow/RABCDAsm/README.md

 =======

-RABCDAsm is distributed under the terms of the GPL v3 or later, with the exception of `murmurhash2a.d` and `zlibx.d`, which are in the public domain, and `asasm.hrc`, which is tri-licensed under the MPL 1.1/GPL 2.0/LGPL 2.1.
+RABCDAsm is distributed under the terms of the GPL v3 or later, with the exception of `murmurhash2a.d`, `zlibx.d` and LZMA components, which are in the public domain, and `asasm.hrc`, which is tri-licensed under the MPL 1.1/GPL 2.0/LGPL 2.1.
 The full text of the GNU General Public License can be found in the file `COPYING`.